openvinotoolkit/openvino/docs/articles_en/openvino_workflow/running_inference_with_openvino/dldt_deployment_optimization_guide/performance_hints.rst

 .. meta::
    :description: OpenVINO Runtime offers two dedicated high-level performance
                  hints, namely throughput and latency, that help to configure an inference device.

-Even though all :doc:`supported devices <openvino_docs_OV_UG_Working_with_devices>` in OpenVINO™ offer low-level performance settings, utilizing them is not recommended outside of very few cases.
+Even though all :doc:`supported devices <openvino_supported_devices>` in OpenVINO™ offer low-level performance settings, utilizing them is not recommended outside of very few cases.
 The preferred way to configure performance in OpenVINO Runtime is using performance hints.
 This is a future-proof solution fully compatible with the :doc:`automatic device selection inference mode <openvino_docs_OV_UG_supported_plugins_AUTO>` and designed with *portability* in mind.

 The hints also set the direction of the configuration in the right order.
 Instead of mapping the application needs to the low-level performance settings, and keeping an associated application logic to configure each possible device separately, the hints express a target scenario with a single config key and let the *device* configure itself in response.